graycoreio/mage2docker/docs/stories/existing-project.md

 sysctl -w vm.max_map_count=262144
 ```

-> This will not persist upon reboot.
+> This setting will not persist upon reboot.
 To persist this setting, see the above link.

 ## Starting the Mage2Docker Environment
 With all the configuration behind us, you can simply: